Renewable Thermal Energy: The New Emission Reduction Strategy

 Renewable natural gas (RNG) is created by capturing methane from the decomposition of organic materials at farms, landfills and wastewater treatment plants, which is then cleaned and injected into existing natural gas pipelines where it can be used just like conventional natural gas.
 RNG is a quick and easy drop-in solution that doesn’t require any adjustments to infrastructure.

 Why consider renewable natural gas as a thermal energy source?

-- Scope 1 & 2 emission reductions: RNG eliminates emissions in scope 1 and/or scope 2 categories, depending on how an organization categorizes thermal energy.
+- Scope 1 emission reductions: RNG eliminates emissions in your scope 1 category.
 The impact of RNG on emission reduction goals is substantial, due to the tremendous amount of methane avoidance that happens during the production process.
 Further, RNG in use is significantly cleaner than that of traditional natural gas.